nwanguma/nwanguma/readme.md

 Okay, now ask me how that worked out?

 Pretty great!
 I'm a fullstack dev with verifiable experience building web applications mainly with React, Redux and everything else in between.
 I can center divs and style my apps with a variety of methods - I'm currently in love with CSS-in-JS (styled-components).
 I also have experience building RESTAPIs with Node JS, Express JS and MongoDB.
-I have worked with Vue JS, built my current portfolio with Gatsby JS, deployed apps with Netlify and Heroku.

-## Work:
-I work as a front-end team lead at an agency banking startup based in Lagos, Nigeria.
-I built v1 and v2 of the startup's flagship agent web application which serves thousands of agents and has processed millions worth of transactions.

-I am actively interviewing for remote front-end or fullstack roles though so shoot me a line if you like what you see.

 ## Currently working on:
 Challenge ng - I'm trying to help new developers land jobs by completing challenges created by Nigerian start-ups.
 This app incorporates a couple other things like verified junior friendly job postings, product spotlight etc.